 Decentralised Authority And Kingdom Service

-I strongly believe that management best practice implicitly relates to top management’s acceptance or rejection of the decentralisation of authority.
-If executives autocratically keep authority at the top of the hierarchy, rather than delegating it down the line through a balanced structure, that organisation will fail to flourish.
+I believe that organisational best practice implicitly relates to top management’s acceptance or rejection of decentralised authority.
+If executives hold on to authority at the top of the hierarchy, rather than delegating it down the line through a balanced structure, that organisation will fail to flourish.
+Mergon’s success is closely related to two factors – first, honouring God in His walk with us, and secondly, emphasising a decentralised leadership style, albeit that preparation for the latter was also through His grace.

 Historical perspective

 My exposure to the ruinous outcomes of autocracy goes back to my early corporate career in the 1960–70s.
-So glaringly obvious were these examples, that it caused a lifelong interest in finding the optimum way to effectively decentralise authority, for the sake of overall success.
-As described in more detail in Doing Business With Purpose, two of these employers were longstanding and successful Cape Town family enterprises, but both went under soon after appointing arch-autocratic CEO’s.
-The third was a Pretoria-based SOE, overwhelmed and sadly destroyed by the same autocratic and self-centered greed seen today.
+So obvious were these examples, that it caused a lifelong interest in finding the optimum way to effectively decentralise authority, for the sake of overall success.
+As described in more detail in Doing Business With Purpose, two of these employers were longstanding and successful Cape Town family enterprises, but both went under soon after appointing autocratic CEO’s.
+The third was a Pretoria-based SOE, overwhelmed and sadly destroyed by the same self-centered greed seen today.

 The common causes?
 First, a personal lust for power, a disregard for serving the organisation’s best interest ahead of yourself, and a ‘closed’ culture dominated by the CEO and his power clique.
-These hapless outcomes underscore a CEO’s responsibility to rather establish an open organisational culture.
+These unfortunate outcomes underscore a CEO’s responsibility to establish an open organisational culture.
 Secondly, a lack of strategic thinking and insistence on centralising virtually all decision-making.
 This effectively precluded any meaningful contribution from lower levels and intensified an inward focus when, in all three instances, changes in their respective industries clearly required outwardly focussed leadership.

 Consequently, all three organisations were mortally damaged by this misguided form of leadership – causing organisational tensions such as frustrated self-actualisation (no delegated responsibility, self-development or sense of achievement), a sense of disconnect (no team functioning), skewed relationships (the CEO totally disregarding normal line authority) and a general sense of ‘this is not how it should work’ among employees.
-The CEO’s may well have been appointed because of their strong personalities and charismatic ‘presence’.
-But any benefit this might have had, was dwarfed by their other management and leadership inadequacies.
+The CEO’s may well have been appointed because of their strong personalities and charismatic presence.
+But any benefit this might have had, was dwarfed by their other leadership inadequacies.
 So, be aware of the potential pitfalls of a ‘big personality’.

-Kingdom work
+Kingdom service

 There is no place in God’s Kingdom for egocentricity.
 We need to understand and embrace this reality to become an effective Kingdom worker.
 Yet there is another level than simply being willing to share power with others – as God’s children we can walk in the real power that originates from Him who owns it all.

 My initial interest in organisational decentralisation of authority was reinforced by a growing understanding of how to relegate my own human power in favour of rather walking with Him and exercising His authority.
 In serving Him, we come to share all He has, and share the joy of giving.
-We start acting as His stewards, without the encumbrances of building self-serving human empires and their attendant anxieties.
+We start acting as His stewards, without the encumbrances of building self-serving human empires and their accompanying anxieties.

 Becoming a Kingdom servant

 Also, the multiple benefits of us working for and with Him may initially not be that evident.
 It is human nature to underestimate the steps towards, and the rewards of, becoming a selfless Kingdom servant.
-In essence we need to let go of the ingrained human beliefs that, “It is my responsibility to provide for my family”, “It is my hard-earned right and privilege to first gain before giving”, “I will pay my tithes provided I’m successful”, and so forth.
+In essence we need to let go of the ingrained human beliefs that, “It is my responsibility to provide for my family,” “It is my hard-earned right and privilege to first gain before giving,” “I will pay my tithes provided I’m successful,” and so forth.

-Human nature limits our ability to admit and acknowledge His real power.
+Human nature limits our ability to acknowledge His real power.
 To hand over and act as nothing more than His servant is a perspective hardly visible from within, and especially not early on in any new managerial position.
 Neither is it easy during the start-up trials and extended tribulations of any entrepreneurial venture.
 It took me the better part of 25 years to start releasing control to God – even after He eventually became Mergon’s controlling Shareholder.

 The Mergon philosophy of partnering